Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: Summary

 \section{Summary}

-Extending MSSM with the local gauge group $U(1)_X$, one obtains the model $U(1)_X$SSM with its local gauge group $SU(3)_C\times SU(2)_L \times U(1)_Y\times U(1)_X$. $U(1)_X$SSM has new superfields beyond MSSM, such as gauge boson, right-handed neutrinos and three singlet Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$.
-As SUSY model, $U(1)_X$SSM has more CP-violating sources than MSSM.
-It is interesting to study these new CP-violating phase contributions to EDMs of neutron and heavy quarks c and t.
+The $U(1)_X$SSM is obtained from extending the MSSM with the local gauge group $U(1)_X$ and the new superfields i.e. three right-handed neutrinos and three Higgs singlets $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$.
+As a extended SUSY model, the $U(1)_X$SSM has more CPV sources than the MSSM.
+The new introduced CPV phase $\theta_{M_{BB'}}$ and $\theta_{M_{BL}}$ which contribute to the EDMs of neutron and heavy quarks c, t are studied.

-In the study of the numerical results, we consider the constraints from the experimental data.
-The CP-violating phase angles $\theta_3,~ \theta_{M_S}, ~\theta_{M_{BB'}}, ~\theta_{M_{BL}}$ with non-zero value are researched.
-The constraint of $d_n$ is very strict, and we find the parameter space that can satisfy it.
-The numerical results of $d_c$ can reach $4.0\times10^{-19}$ e.cm, which is about two orders smaller than its experimental bound.
-The largest value of $d_t$ is around $23\times10^{-19}$ e.cm, and this large value is at about one order larger than $d_c$.
-We hope the EDMs of heavy quark and neutron can be detected in the near future and uncover the nature of CP violation.
+For convenience of calculation, we use the effective theory to describe loop-induced contributions.
+The one loop contributions from the possible virtual particle diagrams to the quark EDMs and CEDMs are derived.
+In the numerical results, considering the constraints from the experimental data, we study the CPV phase angles $\theta_{M_{BB'}}, ~\theta_{M_{BL}}$ with non-zero values.
+Although the constraint on $d_n$ is very strict, the theoretical prediction value can be controlled well below the experimental limits with reasonable CPV phase angles and other parameters.
+The numerical results for $d_c$ can reach $5.0\times10^{-24}$ e$\cdot$cm, which is about two orders smaller than its indirect constraint.
+In the calculation of $d_t$, we consider the constraint of 125 GeV Higgs mass.
+The largest value of $d_t$ is enhanced to $10^{-22}$ e$\cdot$cm, and this large value is about one to two order larger than $d_c$ and one order less than its indirect limit.
+In the near future, the updated EDMs of heavy quarks and neutron may be detected and uncover the nature of CPV.